-There are a few things that factor into the data you use while streaming on Twitch.
-There are several things that will affect how much data you are using:
+A few things factor into the data you use while streaming on Twitch.
+Several things will affect how much data you are using:

 - The quality of your stream (resolution)

-- Data used playing an online (or mobile) game
+- Data used playing an online (or mobile) video game

 - Reading comments from the chat

 Interestingly enough, your resolution and FPS (frames per second) don’t affect your data very much.
-You may be able to up your FPS to 60 (from 30) for a slightly better stream.
+You can up your FPS to 60 (from 30) for a slightly better stream.

 The following chart shows how much internet data you will use per hour when streaming on Twitch.

-Ultimately, there are several things that could influence just how much data you are using when you live-stream.
+Ultimately, several things could influence how much data you use when you live stream.
 Your safest bet would be to run a test using your device.
-Check your data before and after you stream and see how much you used while broadcasting for 15 minutes.
+Check your data before and after your stream and see how much you used while broadcasting for 15 minutes.
 Multiply that number by 4 for an approximate hourly rate.

 Keep Track Over Time

-Get in the habit of checking your data before and after each stream to ensure that you are maintaining a healthy data-rate and won’t find yourself capped or overrun with fees.
+Get in the habit of checking your data before and after each stream to ensure that you maintain a healthy data rate and won’t be caught or overrun with fees.

 Check with Your Wireless Carrier

-If you are on an older data plan or using Mobile Hotspot to watch Twitch, here is how much data you will be using:
+If you are on an older data plan or using Mobile Hotspot to watch Twitch, here is your possible data consumption when watching Twitch streams:

 Try to Use Public Wi-fi

 When available, try to use public Wi-fi.
-While Wi-fi isn’t as powerful as cabled internet, it can be better than your phone’s internet plan.
+While Wi-fi isn’t as powerful as cable internet, it can be better than your phone’s internet plan.
 There is also the added benefit that, when using Wi-fi, you’re not using your data.
-To read more, read our post, Best Settings for Streaming on Wi-fi.
+To learn more, read our post, Best Settings for Streaming on Wi-fi.